How to Get a Job Teaching Adults English Online or AbroadBy Camille Turner

 Step 1: Make sure you’re qualified.

-Getting TEFL-certified should be the first thing you do once you decide to pursue a job teaching English.
+The first thing you should do once you decide to pursue a job teaching English is to get TEFL certified.
 Making sure you have the right training and certifications is essential if you want to get a job with an ESL company or if you want to find more online students as a freelance teacher.
 Below are your certification options.

-Regardless of whether you want to teach adults or kids, online or in person, you need to have a general TEFL/TESOL certificate.
+Regardless of whether you want to teach adults or kids, online or in person, you need to have a general in-person or online TEFL certificate.

 One of the most popular ways to work with adults is to teach business English.
 This ESL niche is in high demand, and jobs teaching business English usually pay quite well.
 Whether you’re a freelance teacher or you work for a language institute that has contracts with businesses that need to hire ESL teachers, you should get a Specialized Certificate in Teaching Business English.
 This will show potential employers and students that you have the special skills needed to teach adults how to speak with clients, give formal presentations, have proper phone etiquette, and meet other business-specific goals.

 Step 2: Get the right equipment if you’re teaching online.

 Apart from the basic requirements of TEFL/TESOL certification, a bachelor’s degree (sometimes), and English proficiency, you’ll need certain tools if you’re planning to pursue teaching English to adults online.
 You’ll need the following basics: